Christian M. 8 min read

 Economics

-Waste management in the UK is expensive.
-Labour is expensive, landfilling land is scarce, gate fees are high, and there is a rising landfill tax.
-For example, landfilling difficult-to-recycle materials can cost as much as 100 pounds per ton in the UK, compared to a fraction in EU countries like Poland and non-EU like Turkey.
+Waste management in the UK is costly.
+Labour is expensive, landfill space is limited, disposal fees are high, and the landfill tax is rising.
+For instance, disposing of difficult-to-recycle materials via landfill can cost as much as £100 per tonne in the UK – significantly higher than in countries such as Turkey or Poland.

-Therefore, when waste management firms find it more economical and practical to export, they will do so as long as they can keep costs down while meeting strict waste export regulations.
+As a result, when waste management firms find it more economical and practical to export, they will do so as long as they can keep costs down while meeting stringent waste export regulations.

 Infrastructure